About the Weight Loss Timeline Predictor

 This projection is a mathematical model and assumes a linear rate of weight loss, which rarely happens in reality:

-• Metabolic Adaptation: As you lose weight, your body requires fewer calories to maintain itself (your TDEE drops), so your rate of weight loss may slow down unless you adjust your intake or activity.
+- Metabolic Adaptation: As you lose weight, your body requires fewer calories to maintain itself (your TDEE drops), so your rate of weight loss slows down unless you adjust your intake or activity.

-• Water Weight Fluctuations: Daily and weekly weight changes are often heavily influenced by water retention, sodium intake, carbohydrates, and hormonal cycles.
+- Water Weight Fluctuations: Daily and weekly weight changes are heavily influenced by water retention, sodium intake, carbohydrates, and hormonal cycles.

-• Body Composition: The formula cannot distinguish between fat loss and muscle loss.
-Resistance training and adequate protein intake are recommended to preserve muscle mass during a calorie deficit.
+- Body Composition: The formula cannot distinguish between fat loss and muscle loss.
+Resistance training and adequate protein intake help preserve muscle mass during a calorie deficit.

 Medical & Nutritional Disclaimer